eva-may-JS/Individual-Project-Formative-Assessment/README.md

 ### Media

-- The images were taken from Pixabay (https://pixabay.com/)
+- The images were taken from Pixabay (https://pixabay.com/) and Pexels (https://www.pexels.com/)